P-p-H-d/mlib/README.md

 it can configure the memory management of M\*LIB to throw exception on memory errors.
 It does it by redefining the default macro M\_MEMORY\_FULL accordingly.

+When using CLANG, you should add the following options to your compiler flags, otherwise it will compile in degraded mode:

+    -fblocks -lBlocksRuntime

 #### struct m\_exception\_s

 This is the exception type.
 It is composed of the following fields: